Backup & Restore

 View available backups in a storage location:

-rdc backup list --from my-storage -m server-1
+rdc repo backup list --from my-storage -m server-1

 Bulk Sync